-- Medway Anglican Schools Trust and our schools will ensure that all staff have an awareness of mental health problems and be aware that in some cases they can be an indicator that a child has suffered, or is at risk of suffering, abuse, neglect, or exploitation.
+- St Nicholas CEVC Primary School will ensure that all staff have an awareness of mental health problems and be aware that in some cases they can be an indicator that a child has suffered, or is at risk of suffering, abuse, neglect, or exploitation.
 Staff are aware of how children's experiences, can impact on their mental health, behaviour, and education. - Where children have suffered abuse, neglect and exploitation, or other potentially traumatic adverse childhood experiences (ACES), this can have a lasting impact throughout childhood, adolescence and into adulthood.
 It is important that staff are aware of how these experiences can impact on children's mental health, behaviour, and education. - Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
-Staff however, are 'well placed' to identify behaviour indicating a mental health problem or being at risk of developing one. - If staff have a concern about a child's mental health, that is also a safeguarding concern, immediate action will be taken, following the reporting procedures in this policy.
+Staff however, are 'well placed' to identify behaviour indicating a mental health problem or being at risk of developing one.
+Teaching staff have completed ACES training. - If staff have a concern about a child's mental health, that is also a safeguarding concern, immediate action will be taken, following the reporting procedures in this policy.